 The phrase has various translations.
 One is: “Supreme enlightenment.”
 Another is: “High Power of the Universe, illuminate me and be my ally.”
-The most sacred Reiki symbol, Dai Ko Myo, brings healers closer to the Higher Power because its intention is spiritual enlightenment.
-The benefits of calling on Dai Ko Myo include achieving self-awareness and developing a strong spiritual practice.
+The most sacred Reiki symbol, Dai Ko Myo, brings healers closer to the Higher Power because it intends spiritual enlightenment.
+The benefits of calling on Dai Ko Myo include achieving self-awareness and developing a solid spiritual practice.

 How to Use

 To invoke Dai Ko Myo, use any of these methods: visualize it, draw it in a series of characters, or use your third eye to draw it.
-To receive Dai Ko Myo, meditate with it.
-By doing so, you will nutrify and strengthen your body and soul, empowering yourself and enabling you to assist others.
+To receive Dai Ko Myo, meditate on it.
+Doing so will nutrify and strengthen your body and soul, empowering yourself and enabling you to assist others.

 Of all the major Reiki symbols, this one has the most transformative prowess because it produces the highest vibration levels.
 Masters use it to encourage wisdom and harmony and pass attunements during treatments and meditation.
 Use it to clear or charge crystals.
 Use it to help patients attain discernment, mastership, serenity, intuitive capacity, empowerment, spiritual healing, and psychic ability.

 As it magnifies the healing power of all forms of Reiki, use it with other Reiki symbols to increase its effectiveness.
 Used alone, Dai Ko Myo revitalizes the immune system since it improves the flow of the life force throughout the body and clears blockages.
-Used in conjunction with homeopathic and Ayurvedic remedies, Dai Ko Myo enhances their benefits.
+Dai Ko Myo enhances their benefits in conjunction with homeopathic and Ayurvedic remedies.

 We included Raku with the major sacred symbols because of its importance, but it is not part of the traditional Usui Reiki teaching.
 Raku is known as the Completion Reiki Symbol, aka the Tibetan Fire Serpent, which symbolizes the Kundalini energy in coils that look like snakes.
 Raku traces its origin to a self-mastery modality from Tibet.
 Reiki Master Iris Ishikuro passed the knowledge on to Arthur Robertson, who spread it to the west.